cpouchon/ORTHOSKIM/README.md

 ```

-Concerning the *nucleus_aa* and *nucleus_nt*, users have to provide the multi-fasta files of genes, and set their location in the config file to the corresponding sections (lines 33-34 of the config file).
+For the *nucleus_aa* and *nucleus_nt* targets, users have to provide the multi-fasta files of genes, and set their location in the config file to the corresponding sections (lines 35-36 of the config file).
 The gene name restrictions have to be respected.
 For the *busco* target, the multi-fasta file must contain the  [BUSCO](https://busco.ezlab.org) dataset of ancestral sequences in amino acid sequences, called *ancestral_variants* in datasets.
-The location of this database is given in line 31 of the config file).
+The location of this database is given in line 33 of the config file).

 Here, an overview of the busco sequences needed: